 Fortunately, there are dozens of New York suburbs in which to find your dream home or rental, in Westchester County, Long Island, Connecticut, or New Jersey, whether you’re moving out of the city or relocating long distance from elsewhere in the U.S. Some are lined with mostly single-family homes while others have a bevy of apartments.
 The best NYC suburbs also have their own wonderful parks, restaurants, boutiques, and family fun to experience — and offer considerable savings compared to living in many New York City neighborhoods (particularly Manhattan).
 While most offer relatively convenient access to the city by train or car, you may be spared the longer commute thanks to the increasing acceptance of working from home.
 These locations can be ideal for a trip to the city once or twice a week, or whenever your employer wants some facetime.

 So which are the best New York suburbs for your foray away from the city?
 From the Nutmeg State to the heart of Devils country, the Island to Westchester, here are nine of the best NYC suburbs where you can get started looking for your new home.
-To help guide your search, we’ve pulled together important details like median home prices based on homes sold from Zillow, average rent and public school grades from Niche.com, cost of living from BestPlaces.net, and commute times from rome2rio.com.
+To help guide your search, we’ve pulled together important details like typical home values based on homes sold from Zillow, median rent and public school grades from Niche.com, cost of living from BestPlaces.net, and commute times from rome2rio.com.

 |New Rochelle, NY||$1,494||$628,500||18 miles|